Device-independent uncloneable encryption: Cloning game

 \subsection{Modifying the 2-round cloning game}

-Although it would be nice to be able to use $\cl_\gamma$ directly in our encryption scheme and security proof, in order to be able to prove a parallel repetition theorem, we need to modify the game somewhat, by an ``anchoring" transformation similar to \cite{Vid17, KT20}.
+Although it would be nice to be able to use $\cl_\gamma$ directly in our encryption scheme and security proof, in order to be able to prove a parallel repetition theorem, we need to modify the game somewhat, by an ``anchoring" transformation similar to \cite{Vid17, KT23}.
 In our case, this means that Alice's input $x$ will not be revealed with some probability $\alpha$ independently to Bob and Charlie; we can let the second round win condition be automatically satisfied for Bob and Charlie if either of them does not receive $x$ (this will be denoted by the input being $\bot$, and in the protocol will correspond to this instance not being used for key generation).
 This is needed so that Bob and Charlie's second round inputs and Alice's registers are in product with some probability.

 The modified 2-round cloning game $\cl_{\gamma,\alpha}$ is the same as $\cl_\gamma$ in the first round, and after the first round, Barlie again distributes his state between Bob and Charlie in the same fashion as $\cl_\gamma$.
+(Refer to Fig.~\ref{fig:clone} for a schematic diagram of this structure.)
 However, the second round inputs, outputs and win condition for $\cl_{\gamma,\alpha}$ are instead as follows: \begin{itemize} \item Bob and Charlie receive $y, z \in \{0,1, \bot\}$ respectively, such that $y=\bot$ and $z=\bot$ independently with probability $\alpha$, and when $y$ and $z$ are not $\bot$, they are equal to $x$. \item Bob and Charlie output $b$ and $c$ respectively. \item The second round win condition is

 \end{itemize}

 For later use, we summarize the overall win condition $\sfV_1(x,u,a,s)\cdot\sfV_2(x,u,y,z,a,s,b,c)=1$ as follows:

 As qualitatively described above, the various possible win conditions when $u=\mathrm{keep}$ (which arise mainly from the second-round conditions, since the first round is trivially won for that case) can be equivalently rewritten into a single condition